Engg 121 - Syllabus Online

 If you submitted an assignment and received a zero, it is for one of these reasons.

 • There was an incorrect or missing code# on the assignment.
-There is no place to record the grade.
+It is noted as ANONYMOUS with a #

 Remedy: To get a grade, see: Anonymous, in the glossary, and follow the directions.